 While I do think it’s important to refuel within an hour and a half of an intense workout, I don’t believe that we should only eat exclusively what we think of as high protein food.
 I say “think” because we normally associate protein with meat, poultry, eggs, beans, nuts, and seeds, but in reality even vegetables and whole grains can have a decent amount of protein, with broccoli containing more protein per calorie than beef.

 Most vegan nutrition experts would advise that our meals should be approximately 1/2 vegetables, 1/4 whole grains, and 1/4 nuts or legumes.
 After I work out, I usually crave a well-rounded meal with all three of the above food groups.
-Still, I always check in with my body and see what it feels like eating, as I talk about in Healthy Dieting Tips.
+Still, I always check in with my body and see what it feels like eating, as I talk about in My Top Healthy Eating Tips.

 Replenish with electolytes